cyborch/slate/source/index.html.md

 **time** | This must be set to a [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) date and specify the time of day when the activity is scheduled.
 Hour, day and minute (offset by timezone) is applied with the offset to the day given by the **days** array specified above. |
 **remind** | If this is `true` then a push notification is sent to all registered [Device]($device)s at the specified time unless a click is registered. |

 While the `time` property is parsed into a full date object, only the hour minute and second part of the date object will be used to determine when the notification should happen.
-The year, month and day part of the date object is calculated according to the `startDate` offset by the `days` array in the schedule.
+The year, month and day part of the date object is calculated according to the `start_date` offset by the `days` array in the schedule.

 ## Read Activity